 - Recording devices and cameras are prohibited during the performance due to copyright laws.

-- Please bring enough chaperones to assure orderly behavior of your group.
+- Please bring enough chaperones to ensure orderly behavior of your group.

-- Notify us when you order if members of your group have special needs.
-We are happy to accommodate.
+- Please notify us upon ordering if any members have special needs.
+We are more than happy to accommodate.

 - Due to the nature of theatrical bookings, all programs and times are subject to change.